JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 ####**summary**
 **linked lists**
-- A linked list contains nodes, which has space for the data and a reference, and it chains nodes together by pointing a node's reference to another node.
+- A linked list contains nodes, which have space for the data and a reference, and it chains these nodes together by pointing a node's reference to another node.
 It is designed to optimize insertion and deletion, Big O of O of 1, but it is slow at indexing and searching, Big O of O of n, since you have to follow the links (can be very scattered memory locations).

 **Doubly Linked list**
 - In a Doubly linked list, each node has an additional reference that points to the previous node to enable backward traversal, this makes insertion and deletion quicker since you don't need traverse with additional pointers to perform the operations.